 - Close the presentation preview to return to the map.

 You're ready to present your findings to your supervisors who work in a different city.
 When you share the map, you can get a URL to email them a link to your presentation.

-- Above the map, click Share.
+- On the ribbon, click Share.

 - In the Link to this map section, choose Presentation and copy the short URL, which you can email to your supervisors.

 Alternatively, users can access your presentation from the map.
 In the About pane, click More Details.
 On the map's item details page, click Open Presentation.